Search this site:

 And believe it or not, in Sept.
 2012 I finally got around to publishing my mountain climbing book entitled "The View from the Top of Japan" (first in ebook form, then a couple months later in paperback), sharing my adventures in the Japanese alpine country.
 I hope you'll have time to check it out.

 A year later after Mt.
 Fuji was designated by UNESCO as a World Heritage Site in June 2013, I published my Mt.
 Fuji book, "Climbing Mt.
-Fuji: Tips, Q&A, and Climber Stories," also in both ebook and paperback forms.
+Fuji: Tips, Q&A, and Climber Stories," also in both ebook and paperback formats.

 Stay tuned as I continue to populate this section of my website with pics, videos, route maps, elevation profiles, and more details on the highest mountains in Japan, based upon my climbing experience here over the past 3 decades.
 In the meantime, feel free to check out my links to other noteworthy mountain climbing sites in Japan.